 Fluid dynamics and porous media

-Nano and micro porous materials are ubiquitous across many industrial sectors including construction, foods and pharma, petrochemicals and agriculture.
-The distribution and transport of liquids within the pore structure of these materials impacts many of the processes central to these industries.
+Nano and microporous materials are ubiquitous across many industrial sectors including construction, food and pharmacueticals, petrochemicals and agriculture.
+We study the distribution and transport of liquids (usually water) within the pore structure of these materials, these phenomena impact many of the processes central to these industries.

 The group carries out fundamental experimental and modelling studies of relevance to porous media.
 Experimental work, led by Professor Peter McDonald focuses on the development and application of a suite of nuclear magnetic resonance imaging and relaxation analysis (NMR / MRI) instruments and techniques using facilities some of which are unique to the University of Surrey.
 NMR and MRI are powerful, non-destructive and non-invasive techniques able to probe fluid dynamics in porous media over a very wide range of time and length scales ranging for nano-metric / pico-second to centimetres and days.